divio/divio-cloud-docs/reference/docker-docker-compose.rst

 Function of ``docker-compose.yml``
 ------------------------------------------------------------

-..  admonition:: ``docker-compose.yml`` is used exclusively for local project set-up
+..  admonition:: ``docker-compose.yml`` is used exclusively for local application set-up

-    In the Divio project architecture, the ``docker-compose.yml`` file is **not** used for cloud deployments, but **only** for configuration of the local environment.
+    In the Divio application architecture, the ``docker-compose.yml`` file is **not** used for cloud deployments, but **only** for configuration of the local environment.
 On the cloud, the deployment is taken care of by dedicated systems on our servers.

     This means that entries in or changes to ``docker-compose.yml`` will not affect cloud deployments in any way.

-In order to do something useful with containers, they have to be arranged - *orchestrated* - as part of a project, usually referred to as an 'application'.
+In order to do something useful with containers, they have to be arranged - *orchestrated* - as part of an application, usually referred to as an 'application'.

 There are multiple ways of orchestrating a Docker application, but Docker Compose is probably the most human-friendly.
 It's what we use for our local development environments.